NMillard/learnings/aspnet authentication.md

 ## Cookie authentication

+When signing in with cookie authentication, an Identity Cookie is sent back to the client.
+This cookie allows ASP.NET to track the user - i.e. to know which user a request belongs to.
+All user information is safely stored - including the claims.

+The cookie is then encrypted with a symmetric key only the server has.

 ## Json Web Token authentication

 ## External Identity authentication

 Data returned from external identity providers should be stored temporarily.
-In ASP.NET Core, the loginProvider is the authentication scheme to be used
+In ASP.NET Core, the loginProvider (such as `google`, `facebook`, etc.) is the authentication scheme to be used.

+When logging in using external providers, you receive a token containing the user's claims.
+These claims are then used to generate the ClaimsPrincipal and Identity Cookie.

+Subsequent requests just simply use the new Identity Cookie.

 # Security

+## Authentication Schemes

+Authentication is the process of verifying an identity.
+Authenticaion Schemes can be viewed as guards for a resource.

+You can have a user that is authenticated using a cookie scheme, but tries to access a resource that required more thorough identiy verification.
+The user may then be challenged to prove it/her/his identity with another authentication scheme, that for instance requires two-factor authentication.

+When challenged, ASP.NET will find the authentication handler that is registered with the challenging scheme.

 ## Password reset link